The Sloths: History

-The Sloths may have languished in obscurity had it not been for their recording of "Makin' Love" appearing on the compilation album Back from the Grave, Volume 4 in 1984, reigniting interest in the group.
-Other albums the song is featured on includes Back from the Grave, Volume 2 (CD version) and Gravel, Volume 5.
+The Sloths may have languished in obscurity had it not been for their recording of "Makin' Love" appearing on the 1984 compilation album Back from the Grave, Volume 4, reigniting interest in the group.
+Other albums the song is featured on includes Gravel, Volume 5.
 When an original copy of "Makin' Love" was reported to have sold for $6,500 in 2011, writer Mike Stax of Ugly Things magazine tracked down Briskin to conduct an interview and release a limited-edition of the Sloths' lone single.
 Stax commented "Makin' Love" was the standout of Back from the Grave, Volume 4: "So primal, so elemental.
 It had that caveman primitivism about it".
 In turn, Briskin reached out to surviving member Rummans, and though he discovered Daniels and Kamarass had died, the two arranged reunion concerts in Los Angeles by recruiting a new line-up consisting of Tommy McLoughlin (lead vocals), Dave Provost (bass guitar), and Jose Rendon (drums) in 2012.

 In 2015, The Sloths, now featuring McLoughlin, Mark Weddington (guitar), Patrick DiPuccio (guitar), Rummans, and Ray Herron (drums), released the album Back from the Grave on the indie rock label Burger Records.
 Music critic Alyson Camus praised it for "a large diversity throughout the album" and compared McLoughlin's vocal delivery to Iggy Pop.
 In January 2019, the band released the video, "Haunted", featured in the horror film, The Amityville Murders.

 The group continued to tour behind the release of Back from the Grave leading up to March 2020, at which time all touring was put on hold due to the great pandemic.